 For query type Text, if you include query parameters in your query text, Reporting Services creates corresponding report parameters.
 For query type StoredProcedure, if your stored procedure has input parameters, Reporting Services creates corresponding report parameters.
 For more information about query parameters and report parameters, see Using Query Parameters later in this topic.

 When the query designer opens in Text mode, you can type Transact-SQL commands to define the data in a dataset.
 For example, the following Transact-SQL query selects all the names of all employees.

-SELECT FirstName, LastName FROM HumanResources.Employee E INNER JOIN Person.Contact C ON E.ContactID=C.ContactID
+SELECT FirstName, LastName FROM HumanResources.Employee AS E INNER JOIN Person.Person AS P ON E.BusinessEntityID = P.BusinessEntityID;

 Click the Run button (!) on the toolbar to run the query and display the results in the Result pane.

 You can also import existing queries from another report or from sql files.

 Using Query Type StoredProcedure

 When the query designer opens in StoredProcedure mode, you have already selected the stored procedure to use when you specified StoredProcedure in the Dataset Properties dialog box.